davidx/overcast/README.md

 ## Usage:

-- edit config/cloud.yml
+- Edit config/cloud.yml to your liking.
-- create an AWS security group for each profile defined in the configuration
+- Create an AWS security group for the group defined in the configuration
--
-<pre> cap overcast:deploy
+<pre>cap overcast:deploy
 cap overcast:runsolo PROFILE=app</pre>